james-pre/logzen/readme.md

 ### Logging to Files

-LogZen supports logging to files by attaching file streams to the `Logger` instance.
+Logzen supports logging to files by attaching file streams to the `Logger` instance.
 This allows you to send log entries with specific log levels to separate log files.

 ```javascript
 import { Logger, LogLevel } from 'logzen';